istio/istio.io/content/docs/setup/kubernetes/multicluster-install/vpn/index.md

     - /docs/setup/kubernetes/multicluster-install
 ---

-Instructions for installing an Istio mesh across multiple clusters when pods in each cluster have direct network access to pods in other clusters.
+Instructions for installing an Istio [multicluster service mesh](/docs/concepts/multicluster-configuration/) when pods in each cluster have direct network access to pods in other clusters.

 In this configuration, multiple Kubernetes control planes running a remote configuration connect to a **single** Istio control plane.